utilrr/refactor/README.md

 ## Purpose
-To review code for co. website and clean up the HTML to be more logical & semantic, to inproved SEO by adding alt tags to their images and other things.
+To review code for Horiseon company website and tighten up the HTML to be more logical & semantic, and to inprove SEO by adding alt tags to their images and other graphics.
+Also reordering css and adding comments.

 ## Built With
 * HTML